convergencelabs/convergence-client-javascript/README.md

 # Convergence Javascript Client

 The client is implemented in typescript.
-The build system uses Rollup to bundle and transpile the typescript to a single file ES5.
-Testing, the typescript compiler is use to compile the code into ES5 and commonjs modules to support direct unit testing in node.
+The build system uses Rollup to bundle and transpile the typescript to a single minified ES5 file.
+For testing, the typescript compiler is used to compile the code into ES5 and commonjs modules to support direct unit testing in node.